-Rear
+Rear Position

-Lower the vehicle by rotating the ratchet counterclockwise.
+Lower the vehicle by rotating the ratchet to the left.
 Lower the jack completely.

 Tighten the nuts firmly in a criss-cross sequence as shown.
-Rotate the ratchet clockwise with the UP marking facing you.
+Rotate the ratchet to the right with the UP marking facing you.

-Incorrect wheel nuts or improperly tightened wheel nuts can cause the wheel to become loose and even come off.
+CAUTION: Incorrect wheel nuts or improperly tightened wheel nuts can cause the wheel to become loose and even come off.
 This could lead to an accident.
 Be sure to use the correct wheel nuts.
 If you have to replace them, be sure to get the right kind.
 Stop somewhere as soon as you can and have the nuts tightened with a torque wrench to the proper torque.